ts4z/barge.org/CHEATSHEET.md

 #### Other other titles

-The title above is a h4.
+The title above is h4.

 ##### This is a still smaller title